jie65535/awesome-balatro/README.md

 - [Better French](https://github.com/FrBmt-BIGetNouf/balatro-french-translations) - A humble community-made version of the French localization of Balatro. by `The Balatro FR Loc Mod Community`

 ### Vouchers
-- [Coupon Book](https://github.com/nicholassam6425/balatro-mods?tab=readme-ov-file#hobby-shop-modsv_hobby_shoplua) - A voucher card that allows you to refresh purchased booster packs. by [@arachnei](https://github.com/nicholassam6425)
+- [Hobby Shop](https://github.com/nicholassam6425/balatro-mods?tab=readme-ov-file#hobby-shop-modsv_hobby_shoplua) - A voucher card that allows you to refresh purchased booster packs. by [@arachnei](https://github.com/nicholassam6425)

 ---